HomeDirectoriesTop Benefits of Listing Your Business Online

 • Category leadership perception when you appear in top directory positions

-• Competitive intelligence through analyzing competitor listings
+• Competitive intelligence from analyzing competitor listings

 • Market gap identification by studying directory categories